kvz/json2hcl/README.md

 ## Install

 Check the [releases](https://github.com/kvz/json2hcl/releases) for the latest version.
-Then it's just a matter of downloading the right one for you platform, extracting, making the binary executable.
+Then it's just a matter of downloading the right one for you platform, and making the binary executable.

 ### Linux